gassergalalali/MO-CCI-Website/README.md

 # MO-CCI Website website

-The Missouri Consortium for Construction Innovation (MO-CCI) Built by: *Gasser Galal Ali*
+The Missouri Consortium for Construction Innovation (MO-CCI) Built by: Gasser Galal Ali

-<a href="https://mo-cci.netlify.com/">Click to Test Deplyment</a>
+<a href="https://mo-cci.netlify.com/">Click to Test Deployment</a>

-About
-Benefits and membership fees
-Student Development
-Research Development
-professional Development
-2019-2020 Ongoing activities...
-NEW from agreed upon priorities slide 5, 6, and 7